 Even though they do not emit as much heat as other types of light, they do still emit some.
 You will need to hang the lights high enough above your plants to avoid them burning the leaves.

 During the flowering stage, place LED grow lights 16 and 36 inches from the top of your plant.
 Moving the grow light closer will increase the light intensity, which can maximize photosynthesis, but you need to be careful to avoid burning your plants by putting the lights too close.

 Each light is different and each garden is different, so you will need to try different hanging heights to find the sweet spot for your setup.

 During vegging, either hang the light further from the plants (generall 2 to 4 feet), or dim the light intensity, if your fixture has dimming capability.

 Difference Between LED Lights And LED Grow Lights

 If we are talking about LED lights specifically, the primary difference between LED lights and LED grow lights is in the output and the spectrum.
 Regular LED lights usually have a white color spectrum.
 This is actually the same as the most popular LED grow lights.

 What is the difference?
 The best LED grow lights have a specific color temperature of white light that is ideal for marijuana plants.
 And yes, you can find regular lights with the same color temperature.

+Can I use normal LED light to grow plants indoor then?
+You can.
 But dedicated LED grow lights often have additional diodes with deep red light, or IR or UV.
 Regular lights do not have this.

 More importantly, regular lights have a lower output,.
 This means you would need more of them, or much larger ones, to get the output your plants need.
 Once you add up the cost of all these lights, regular LED lights and LED grow lights end up costing about the same, for the same output.